 Are you interested in growing your vegetables?
-If yes, then planting a vegetable garden should be high on your priority list.
+If yes, planting a vegetable garden should be on your priority list.

-Growing a vegetable garden requires a lot of time, effort, and attention.
-There are certain things you should consider before starting out.
+Growing a vegetable garden requires much time, effort, and attention.
+There are certain things you should consider before starting.

 For instance, you should choose a suitable location, decide on the type of plants you want, prepare the soil, and fertilize them regularly.
 There are many factors also.
 Drive in to learn the most effective tips for planting vegetables.